 This is another fungal infection coming from high humidity.
 It presents as white patches or spots around the leaves similar in look to flour.
 If left unattended, WPM can spread across the leaves and into the buds and affect the entire crop.
 Although WPM can be easily fixed, preventing it through control humidity indoor grow room is better.

+Yellow leaf tips are a sign of nutrient burn.
 As mentioned earlier, dry air caused by low humidity forces the plant to use its roots for water intake.
 However, this forces the cannabis plant to uptake more nutrients from the soil.
 This results in a nutrient burn characterized by yellow or copper-colored leaf tips similar to a dry, burnt leaf.

 Stunted or Slowed Growth